 To guarantee efficient energy management, we conduct continuous monitoring of consumption at every stage of the production process.
 This allows us to identify areas for improvement and optimize resource use.
 We also foster a culture of energy efficiency across all our operations, ensuring that every action contributes to more responsible and resilient production.

-In 2024, under our Energy Saving Policy, we set two key objectives: to optimize consumption in production energy processes and to maintain 13% of selfsustainable aenerated enerav from sources.
-Thanks to internal audits and efficiency strategies, we successfully met these taraets, achieving a 51% score in the Higg Facility Environmental Module (Higg FEM), one of the textile industry's leading environmental performance indicators.
+In 2024, under our Energy Saving Policy, we set two key objectives: to optimize energy consumption in production processes and to maintain 13% of self-generated energy from sustainable sources.
+Thanks to internal audits and efficiency strategies, we successfully met these targets, achieving a 65% score in the Higg Facility Environmental Module (Higg FEM), one of the textile industry's leading environmental performance indicators.

 GRI 3-3 | GRI 302-1